essif-lab/framework/docs/terms/credential.md

 typeid: credential
 stage: draft
 hoverText: "Credential: data, representing a set of Assertions (claims, statements), authored and signed by, or on behalf of, a specific Party."
+glossaryText: "data, representing a set of %Assertions% (claims, statements), authored and signed by, or on behalf of, a specific %Party%."
 ---

 ### Short Description